Read our accessibility statement for this website and its blog subdomain and discover our work on digital access.

 - listen to most of the website using a screen reader

 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

-While we work hard to make our platforms and content accessible, we know some parts of this website aren’t fully accessible yet.
+While we work hard to make our platforms and content accessible, we know some parts of these websites aren’t fully accessible yet.

 Here is a brief list of content that is not currently accessible:

-A full, technical list of currently inaccessible content and areas of the website can be found in the section of this accessibility statement titled ‘Non accessible content’.
+A full, technical list of currently inaccessible content and areas of the websites can be found in the section of this accessibility statement titled ‘Non accessible content’.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording, or braille:

 We’ll consider your request and get back to you within 5 working days, or if your request is more complex, please allow us up to 20 working days for a full reply.

 When contacting us please make sure you provide: